Somali suqaar! This delicious dish is known in every Somali household, it is a beautiful blend of flavours married into tender caramelised lamb cubes.

 - Blended garlic coriander and fresh tomato!
 This combo guys….this combo.
 It is perfection when cooked up.
 Every Somali household will swear by it!
 It quickly cooks into the caramelised lamb and onions and works a real treat.

 - Roasted coriander seeds.
 OH MY GOD.
 If you have not tried this then.
 Do it now.
 Explosion of a spice.
 It is so pungent and powerful.
 Definitely elevates dishes.
 I just roast a cup of coriander seeds until brown and fragrant then blitz into a powder.
-Seal air tight ands store as you do with other spices.
-It is 100% not the same thing as ground coriander.
+Seal air tight and store as you do with other spices.
+It is 100% not the same thing as ground coriander you get from the supermarkets.
 It has to be roasted to get that real kick.